Funder: Robert Wood Johnson Foundation

 Speakers: Wendy Grove, PhD, Director of Early Learning and School Readiness, Ohio Department of Education; Emma Sandoe, PhD, Associate Director of Strategy and Planning, North Carolina Department of Health and Human Services, Department of Health Benefits (Medicaid); and Sangeeta Parikshak, PhD, Social Science Analyst, U.S. Department of Health and Human Services, Office of Head Start

-This moderated panel discussion will share innovative policies and programs that were implemented to support the development and learning needs of young children during the initial COVID-19 response.
-The panelists will also discuss areas of ongoing concerns about the impact of the last year on the development and learning of young children and opportunities to align early childhood and health systems to support the long-term resilience of children and families.
+This moderated panel discussion shared innovative policies and programs that were implemented to support the development and learning needs of young children during the initial COVID-19 response.
+The panelists also discussed areas of ongoing concerns about the impact of the last year on the development and learning of young children and opportunities to align early childhood and health systems to support the long-term resilience of children and families.